GTroutman/ps_rxjs_001/ReadMe.txt

 NOTES
 -----
-Pluralsight course - getting started with reactive programming using rxjs.
+ps course - getting started with reactive programming using rxjs.

 Note. just do an npm install to restore packages if checking out from this from git then npm start.